-The SMART node has 2nd RS485 connection available (parallel to the 1st connection), which can be used simultaneously for a 2nd barometric pressure sensor.
+The Smart Node (OIC-05) has 2nd RS485 connection available (parallel to the 1st connection), which can be used simultaneously for a 2nd barometric pressure sensor.
 Both sensors should be on a unique (1 or 2) address.

 The CMOS i/o is meant for 3.3V CMOS sensors and includes the 3.3V power supply connections.